simbleau/simbleau.github.io/_posts/2023-01-31-interactivity-with-vello.md

   - A vector design tool with limited public information.
 Their progress is not public.
 I was their 2nd onboard for a demo but it was quite impressive and had comparable feature to Lottiefiles and LottieLab.
 - [Jitter](https://jitter.video/)
   - More focused on exporting to Video, but they now have a Beta export to Lottie, making them a player

-### Case study: Spotify R&D

-Spotify has recently made some exploration with a business use-case.
-Every year Spotify provides a summary to each user of their most listened to and favorite artists and albums, called "Spotify Wrapped", which has become popular to millions of people each year.

-They wrote about this change in an engineering blog: <https://engineering.atspotify.com/2024/01/exploring-the-animation-landscape-of-2023-wrapped/>

-Spotify said, and quote:

-> "Spotify \[embraced\] a Lottie-first principle whenever practical.
-Instead of having multiple engineers individually create the same animation for each platform, motion designers create a single animation file that is served to all platforms.
-Additionally, Lottie provides visual parity across all platforms and has removed the need for engineers to investigate technical feasibility, which typically requires the efforts of multiple engineers over several days.
-With Lottie, we’re able to paint a cohesive experience for our users while allowing our engineering team to focus on other essential tasks."

-I support the idea, generally, that it makes business sense to put designers first in creating interactive experiences, rather than programmers.
-It is more in designer domain and could save time and money.

-However, I did somewhat disagree to one of their sailing points:

-> "Lottie especially shines when utilized for generic animations."

-My immediate reaction is that Spotify didn’t go any further than suiting a business need.
-They seem to categorically dismiss Lottie for anything requiring interactivity, user preference, and customization.
-Their characterization of Lottie being best suited for generic animations is one I don’t particularly agree with.
-I think there’s appetite for more interactivity in Lottie files.
-As a runtime format, it could excel with runtime transformations due to its implicit encoding.
-The problem is that no code-first abstractions to Lottie exist.
-Nothing as simple as the PostScript API, since I saw that recently mentioned.
-Hence, Spotify used native animations to fill the gap where Lottie files were hard to customize either with code or tooling.
-I wish they explored the technology hole there.

 ## Implementing Interactivity